netanelf/greenhouse_controller/README.md

 ![image of the board layout file](greenhouse_controller_expansion_board/output/greenhouse_controller_layout.png)

 ## Control options

-The project implements an "Event -> Condition -> Action" Flow.
+The system implements an event-condition-action automation model.
-Events can be configured (for example and event when a certain time elapses), conditions can be configured (only do X if ...) and actions can be configured (for example, change state of relay "Y").
+Users can define scheduled events, conditional logic, and associated control actions through the web interface.

 an example watering flow can be:
 - at 8:00 of days 1,3,5: